Thailand Property Tax and Fees

 Fees when buying a newly built condominium directly from a builder

-When purchasing an off-plan condo or house in an official licensed housing or condominium development the developer may only pass up to half of the transfer fee (2%) to the purchaser.
+When purchasing an off-plan condo or house in an officially licensed housing or condominium development the developer may only pass up to half of the transfer fee (2%) to the purchaser.
 Under consumer protection laws the developer is responsible in full for specific business tax and income withholding tax and at least half of the 2% transfer fees charged by the land office for ownership registration.

 The registration of a land, house, condominium transfer or lease registration in the land office may take hours, depending on how busy the officers are on that day.
 Usually, for registration of property transfer, extra money or tea money varies between 1,000 and 3,000 baht.